5 Arthritis Types and How to Tell Them Apart

 Finally, many patients are suffering from psoriatic arthritis.
 According to the National Psoriasis Foundation, 30 percent of all those affected by the skin condition will also suffer from psoriatic arthritis.
 Those affected usually get psoriasis first, a skin condition that causes scaly, raised, red and white patches of inflamed skin around the body.

-In any of these cases, those suffering with arthritis should follow a few lifestyle steps outlined by the CDC.
-These steps will help manage the arthritis and keep up healthy motivation.
+In any of these cases, those suffering from arthritis should follow a few lifestyle steps outlined by the CDC.
+These steps will help manage arthritis and keep up healthy motivation.